 The honey you can typically buy at the grocery store is pasteurized and filtered.
 Pasteurized honey won’t hurt your dog, but many of the potential health benefits are compromised when honey is heated (pasteurized).
 I prefer to buy locally sourced honey because it is thought to help combat against allergies.

 Have you ever heard of Manuka honey?
-It's honey sourced from New Zealand, created by bees who collect nectar from Manuka bushes.
+Its honey sourced from New Zealand, created by bees who collect nectar from Manuka bushes.
 Manuka honey has been shown to be an effective natural antibacterial and is sometimes used as an alternative treatment for infections and wounds.

 Health Benefits of Honey

-Raw honey also contains enzymes that can help improve your dog's digestion!
-It's also a great energy source if your dog is feeling sluggish and could use an extra boost of energy.
-Honey is not only high in energy boosting sugars, it also contains minerals such as potassium, iron, and magnesium, and B, C, A, E, D, and K vitamins.
+Raw honey also contains enzymes that can help improve your dog’s digestion!
+It’s also a great energy source if your dog is feeling sluggish and could use an extra boost of energy.
+Honey is not only high in energy boosting sugars, it also contains minerals such as potassium, iron, magnesium, plus B, C, A, E, D, and K vitamins.

 Honey is a natural anti-inflammatory, making it beneficial not only for wound healing, but also for reducing inflammation in the digestive tract.
-In addition to helping to reduce inflammation, honey has anti-bacterial properties that can help to reduce the overgrowth of bad bacteria in the digestive tract.
+In addition to helping to reduce inflammation, honey has antibacterial properties that can help to reduce the overgrowth of bad bacteria in the digestive tract.